| | | | | | | |

 Water: I used filtered water, but you may also use non-dairy milks such as almond milk, cashew milk, rice milk or soy milk in place of water.
 Alternatively, you may use normal dairy milk.

-Sugar: I used regular white sugar, but you can also use brown sugar if you prefer.
+Sugar: I used regular white sugar, but you can also use light brown sugar if you prefer.
 If you diabetic or insulin-resistant, I highly recommend that you use Lakanto monkfruit sweetener (a 1:1 sugar substitute that is zero glycemic index).

 Blueberries: I used fresh blueberries, but you can also use frozen berries.
 If using frozen berries, there’s not need to defrost them – simply use the frozen blueberries directly.
 You may also use cut strawberries or raspberries if you prefer!

 How to Store/Freeze these Muffins: To store these blueberry muffins, place the cooled muffins in an airtight container and store in the refrigerator for up to 1 week.
-To freeze, place the cooled muffins in a freezer-safe container or ziplock bag and freeze for up to 2 months.
+To freeze, place the cooled muffins in a freezer-safe container or freezer bag and freeze for up to 2 months.
 To reheat, you can either warm up the muffins in the oven or microwave.

 Adapted from: Little Spice Jar